 – Forestry: These farms are responsible for the management of forests and trees.
 They grow timber and produce products such as wood pulp and paper.

 – Mining & Quarrying: These farms are responsible for the extraction of minerals from the earth and their physical removal from the Earth’s surface.
-This includes gold, silver, coal, iron and limestone.
-They are usually found near to mineral reserves or extract sites which include metallic ores and stone quarries.
+This includes gold, silver, coal, iron, and limestone.
+They are usually found near mineral reserves or extract sites which include metallic ores and stone quarries.

 – Distribution: These farms are involved with the distribution of a product or commodity from one location to another.
 A food products distributor might be in charge of supplying food to supermarkets or through their own outlets.

 If you’re considering a career in farming, it’s important that you understand how agriculture functions within the economy and marketing industry.